Rolf-TES/tes3-data/README.md

-The purpose is to list all IDs and their data from Morrowind, Tribunal and Bloodmoon.
-So that others do not have to search and type a lot.
-Contains ID columns for Morrowind and OpenMW/TES3MP.
+Lists all Morrowind, Tribunal and Bloodmoon IDs and data to reduce search and typing effort.
+Includes Morrowind and OpenMW/TES3MP ID columns.

--- Ingredients: List of all ingredient IDs, according to Construction Set, from Morrowind, Tribunal and Bloodmoon.
+-- Ingredients: List of Morrowind, Tribunal and Bloodmoon ingredient IDs, name, weight and value, according to Construction Set.

--- Creatures: List of all creature IDs, according to Construction Set, from Morrowind, Tribunal and Bloodmoon.
-Creatures already dead are not included.
+-- Creatures: WIP.